Liquidation in Ireland

 Liquidation is the process by which companies are wound-up, bringing their life to an end.
 The liquidator is the person appointed to supervise and implement the company's winding up.

 The liquidation process in Ireland is governed by the Companies Act 2014 (as amended), which came into operation in June 2015 and made significant changes to the way liquidations are supervised and who can be appointed as liquidator.

 The Companies Acts provide for three different types of liquidation, details of which are below:

 Members Voluntary Liquidation (MVL)

 An MVL is the process of winding up a company that has sufficient assets to repay all of its creditors within one year of the liquidator's appointment.

 In an MVL the liquidator is appointed by and reports to the company's members / shareholders.

 After the company's creditors have been repaid in full the liquidator distributes the balance of the company's assets to the company's members / shareholders.

-Such companies include: BRE Oil Refinery, TCO Human Decompanisation Organisation etc.